Brewers become first MLB team to clinch playoff spot this season

 Milwaukee now will chase its third straight NL Central title as well as the top overall playoff seed.

-The Cubs' 5-4 loss to the Tampa Bay Rays on Saturday increased the Brewers' NL Central lead to six games, though Chicago owns the tiebreaker.
-Milwaukee entered Saturday night with a two-game lead over NL East-leading Philadelphia in the race for baseball's best record, and the Brewers own that tiebreaker.
+The Brewers lead the division by 6 1/2 games over the Chicago Cubs, who lost 5-4 to the Tampa Bay Rays on Saturday.
+The Cubs own the tiebreaker.

+Milwaukee has a two-game lead over NL East-leading Philadelphia in the race for baseball's best record, and the Brewers hold that tiebreaker.

 This was supposed to be the season in which the Brewers took a step back.